-The Special Collections, including the Non-Circulating Local History Collection, aim to collect and preserve documents, books, manuscripts, photographs, art, and artifacts relating to local history or of local importance or historical value.
-The Special Collections Accession and Deaccession Policy describes the purpose, scope of collection, and standards of care governing that collection.
+The Non-Circulating Local History Collection, including the Weymouth Tufts Collection, aims to collect and preserve documents, books, manuscripts, photographs, and artifacts on local history or of local importance or historical value.
+The Weymouth Tufts Collection Policy describes the purpose, scope of collection, and access standards governing that collection.